WolframRhodium/VapourSynth-BM3DCUDA/README.md

 The minimum requirement on compute capability is 3.0, which requires manual compilation (specifying nvcc flag `-gencode arch=compute_30,code=sm_30`).

 The `_rtc` version compiles code at runtime.
-It requires GPU driver 465 or newer and has a dependency on `nvrtc64_112_0.dll/libnvrtc.so.11.2`.
+It requires GPU driver 465 or newer and has dependencies on `nvrtc64_112_0.dll/libnvrtc.so.11.2` and `nvrtc-builtins64_113.dll/libnvrtc-builtins.so.11.3.109`.

 ## Parameters